Privacy Policy

 Hawser is a Windows desktop application built and operated by Cook Impact Software LLC ("we," "us," "our") that helps you stay focused by quietly observing what you're doing on your computer and gently reminding you when you drift off-task.
 This policy explains what we collect, why we collect it, and how it's stored.

-Plain-English summary: Almost everything Hawser knows about you stays on your own computer.
+Plain-English summary: Almost everything Hawser knows about you stays on your own computer, unless you switch on sync, which is off until you turn it on and asks you first.
 We collect the minimum needed to run your account and your subscription.
-Screenshots never leave your machine unless you explicitly opt in.
+Screen awareness is on by default and disclosed during setup: when Hawser needs to look, a compressed screenshot is analyzed in the moment and never stored.
+You can turn it off during setup or any time in Settings, and screenshots are never written to disk either way.
 We do not sell your data and we do not run ad tracking.

 1. What we collect